SQream/sqream_docs/guides/operations/setup/launching_sqream_with_monit.rst

-.. _installing_sqream_with_monit:
+.. _launching_sqream_with_monit:

 *********************************************
 Launching SQream with Monit
 *********************************************
 Monit is a free open source supervision utility for managing and monitoring Unix and Linux.
 Monit lets you view system status directly from the command line or from a native HTTP web server.
 Monit can be used to conduct automatic maintenance and repair, such as executing meaningful causal actions in error situations

-This procedure describes how to manually install SQream and to launch instances using Monit (optional).
+This procedure describes how to manually install SQream and to launch it using Monit (optional).

 Before Installing SQream with Monit
 ====================================
-Before installing SQream with Monit verify that you have already followed the required Recommended Configuration procedures. **Note to self - make xref here.**
+Before installing SQream with Monit verify that you have already followed the required Recommended Configuration procedures.

 Installing SQream with Monit
 ====================================